 Current didactic topics include: HCR-20 V3 Parts I and II, Psychopathy/PCL-R training, Systems Collaboration/Multidisciplinary Collaboration, Supervision, Finding a Postdoc, Assessing Response Style/Malingering, Cognitive Assessment I & II, Methamphetamine Use and Serious Mental Illness, Psychosexual Evaluations, Working with and Treating Sexual Offenders, Trauma-Informed Care, and Working with LGBTQQ Populations.

-Interns are expected to complete a case presentation to Internship Training Committee members as well as their fellow cohort members in the Spring of their internship year.
+Interns are expected to complete two case presentations (complete with consultation questions) to the Internship Training Committee as well as their cohort across their internship year.
+Presentations last about 1.5 hours with the presentation lasting about 1 hour, leaving 30 minutes to answer consultation questions.
 Feedback is given to the presenter using the Intern Case Presentation Rating Form.
 Interns receive training in case formulation and case presentation during OSH-PIP orientation.

 Interns will complete a 2-hour group presentation on a diversity topic of their choosing to the Psychology Department in the spring.
 For any interested intern, efforts can also be made to assign an intern to an OSH Diversity Committee subcommittee.